alexcu2718/fdf/README.md

 git clone https://github.com/alexcu2718/fdf /tmp/fdf_test  &&   /tmp/fdf_test/fd_benchmarks/run_all_tests_USE_ME.sh
 ```

-Note: The test suite clones the LLVM repository to /tmp for a sustainable testing environment,
-which is deleted on shutdown for Linux and macOS (with an option to delete afterward).
-BSD systems may differ, based on limited QEMU testing.

 This executes a comprehensive suite of internal library, CLI tests, and benchmarks.

 ## Cool bits(full benchmarks can be seen in speed_benchmarks.txt)